This is a magical island set off the coastline of Northumberland, reached by a causeway which is covered and uncovered twice daily by the tide.

 - Island Oasis Coffee Shop – A nice cosy coffee shop serving a variety of hot drinks and light snacks.
 With indoor and outdoor seating, there is plenty of space here for everyone to chill together and enjoy fine food and drink.
 Location: TD15 2SX.

 Where to stay

 We have one property on the island itself – an 18th-century stone-built cottage sleeping six.
-Britannia House is steeped in history and charm, being one of the oldest cottages on the Holy Island.
+Deja Blue is steeped in history and charm, being one of the oldest cottages on the Holy Island.
 Located in the centre of the village, it is close to all the local amenities and is within easy reach of the sea.

 - Welcoming lounge with log burner

 - Beaches and historic attractions very close by

 - Easy access to Dark Skies Park, Europe’s largest area of protected sky

 Bamburgh and Seahouses are close by where we have many family-friendly cottages, romantic boltholes and pawfect dog-friendly pads!